 There is more than one way to identify a subject.
 The most obvious is their face.
 But it can also include tattoos, characteristic marks, silhouettes, or uniforms.
 Even locations can count.

-The images below first appear to not have any identifiable subjects, meaning there’s no need for a model release form, regardless if used for commercial or editorial publishing.
+The images below first appear to not have any identifiable subjects.
+This means there’s no need for a photography model release form.
+Regardless if used for commercial or editorial publishing.

-But we can identify the musician based on his posture, body language, stature and choice of instrument.
+But we can identify the musician based on many factors.
+These include his posture, body language, stature and choice of instrument.

-Someone might recognise the tattoo artist, whose face we cannot see, by the distinct shape, size and design of the body art.
+Someone might recognise the tattoo artist.
+We cannot see his face, but we do see the distinct shape, size and design of the body art.

-As for these hockey players, their parents could tell who was who straight away, even with eye protection and guards.
-This is something you really need to be aware of.
+As for these hockey players, their parents could tell who was who straight away.
+Even with eye protection and guards.
+This is something you need to be aware of.

 When/Where Was the Photograph Taken?

 This is another area that might involve a simple model release form, even if it seems like it shouldn’t.
 You don’t need a photography model release form for public spaces.
 These include parks, fairs, festivals, or streets.